Algorithmic Persuasion Through Simulation: Introduction

+A recent paper of \citet{lin2024information}, which appeared after (and is follow-up work with respect to) our initial working paper, studies a setting very similar to the online variant of ours. \footnote{Their paper and ours have been published on \texttt{arXiv.org} in October 2024 and November 2023, respectively.} One notable difference in results is that their regret guarantee depends on the number of rounds, whereas our approximation guarantee does not depend on the number of queries.

+\xhdr{Pure Exploration} Our work is also conceptually similar to the line of work on \emph{pure exploration} in various bandit settings, where the first $K$ rounds of a bandit problem are used to explore the arms \citep{Tsitsiklis-bandits-04,EvenDar-icml06,Bubeck-alt09,Audibert-colt10}.
+Hence, one could interpret our setting as a pure-exploration analog of online Bayesian persuasion (with a persistent receiver type drawn from a prior).

+One could, in principle, apply a standard reduction from regret minimization to pure exploration using an algorithm from prior work on online Bayesian persuasion (i.e., run the algorithm, then select a messaging policy uniformly-at-random from the history).
+While this would yield a valid solution for our problem, this solution would suffer from the drawbacks noted above.\footnote{That is, it would be a computationally inefficient solution with approximation guarantees that are worst-case over types (rather than Bayesian) and have square-root dependence on \#types and \#queries (as opposed to no dependence).}

-\xhdr{Simulation in Games.} \cite{kovarik2023game} study a normal-form game setting in which one player can simulate the behavior of the other.
-In contrast, we study simulation in Bayesian Persuasion games, which are a type of \emph{Stackelberg} game~\cite{von2010market, conitzer2006computing}.
-There is a line of work on learning the optimal strategy to commit to in Stackelberg games from query access~\cite{letchford2009learning, peng2019learning, blum2014learning, balcan2015commitment}.
+\xhdr{Simulation in Other Games} \cite{kovarik2023game} study a normal-form game setting in which one player can simulate the behavior of the other.
+In contrast, we study simulation in Bayesian persuasion games, which are a type of \emph{Stackelberg} game~\citep{von2010market, conitzer2006computing}.
+There is a line of work on learning the optimal strategy to commit to in Stackelberg games from query access~\citep{letchford2009learning, peng2019learning, blum2014learning, balcan2015commitment}.
 However, the type of Stackelberg game considered in this line of work is different from ours.
-In this setting, the leader's action (the leader is analogous to the sender in our setting) is to specify a mixed strategy over a finite set of actions.
-In contrast, in our setting the sender commits to a \emph{messaging policy} which specifies a probability distribution over actions for every possible state realization.
+In this setting, the leader (the leader is analogous to the sender in our setting) specifies a mixed strategy over a finite set of actions.
+In contrast, in our setting the sender commits to a messaging policy which specifies a probability distribution over actions for every possible state realization.